 - 1 cup ham broth

-- Cook bacon until frothy.
-Add onion and garlic and cook until translucent.
+- Add onion and garlic and cook until onions are translucent.

-- Add spices, collards, stevia, and liquid.
-Bring to a boil.
-Reduce heat and cook covered until tender (about one hour).
+- Reduce heat, cover and cook until green are tender (about one hour).

 Disclosure: Mizkan, the parent company of NAKANO, provided compensation for this post.
 All opinions and experiences are my own.